icsga/Yazz/doc/manual.md

 program without saving.**

 To save a sound, press F2.
 Currently, only saving the complete sound bank is supported.
-Copying a sound, saving single sounds etc. are still on the TODO list.
 There is also no safety dialog yet to prevent accidentally overwriting sounds.
 Making manual backups might be a good idea if you made a cool sound and want to keep it.

 ## Copying and renaming sounds

-Press <Ctrl-C> to copy the current sound to an internal sound buffer.
+Press <Ctrl-C> to copy the current sound to the internal clipboard.

-Press <Ctrl-V> to paste the contents of the internal sound buffer into the current sound.
+Press <Ctrl-V> to paste the contents of the internal clipboard to the current sound patch.

 Press <Ctrl-N> to rename the current sound.